Educate the whole child and you teach lessons that last a whole lifetime.

 Every student studies dance in the lower school and again in sixth and eighth grade.
 In the lower school, dance is taught through a system developed by Rudolf Laban.
 Instead of only learning steps, students learn to move through exploring the different elements of movement: space, timing and rhythm, effort, and flow.
 These are taught in grades K-3 through improvisational exercises and dramatic play.
 As students grow older, they participate in more involved choreography.
 In eighth grade, the dance program culminates in a performance in which all students perform individual or small group pieces that they have choreographed, and a large group piece which is choreographed for them.

 Classes may prepare skits that will accompany an area of study and individual students may create projects that involve dramatic performance.
 Perhaps a young student will perform a monologue as part of his book report; maybe another will write a skit in the style of a playwright studied in English class.

 Our formal drama program links the elements of dance and drama.
 Students see the commonality between the two art forms and use what they have learned in dance to develop their theater skills.
 Use of the imagination is stressed while developing characterization, projection and diction, confidence and concentration.
 Performance is the focus of the seventh and eighth grades with seventh graders producing both comedic and serious works.
-In the past four years, eighth graders have produced Guys and Dolls; Aladdin; Bye, Bye Birdie; and Fiddler on the Roof.
+Additionally, students are given the benefit of learning how to direct their own work when working on scripts.
+Shakespeare and poetry are often included and coordinated with the language arts department.
+Eighth graders have produced Guys and Dolls; Aladdin; Bye, Bye Birdie; and Fiddler on the Roof.